Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Properties of priors

 \cite{winkler1985random} shows marginal consistency when the columns of $Z^{(t)}$ are independent.
-We extend this to a stochastic process with columns correlated within and across time.
+We extend this to our more general setting.
 We take $\beta=0_{\Sb}$, so no covariates, as we cannot expect marginal consistency when we have covariate information which explicitly breaks it.
-When $\beta=0_{\Sb}$ we have $Z^{(t)}_j=U^{(t)}_j=Z(U^{(t)}_j,0_{\Sb};s)$ for each $t\in [B,E]$ and each $j\in \M_t$.
-Let
+Let $\pi_{\H^{(B,E)}}(h|\beta=0_{\Sb})$ be the marginal prior for $h\in\H^{(B,E)}$ when $\beta=0_{\Sb}$ (see \eq~\ref{eq:h-marginal-discrete-prior-beta0} in \app~\ref{app:marginal-consistency}).
+Let $\H^{(B,E)}_{-j}$ be the set of all partial order time-series with $j\in\M$ removed and for $h\in \H^{(B,E)}$ let $h_{-j}$ be the suborder obtained by removing $j$.